gardusig/road2senior/README.md

 The interviewer is trying to understand how you make decisions in different situations.
 Don’t shy away from sharing mistakes — what matters is what you learned from them.
 The more unique your experiences, the more compelling your answers.

-**Use the STAR Method**: Structure your stories using the STAR (Situation, Task, Action, Result) framework to keep them clear, concise, and compelling.

 ### STAR Method

+Structure your stories using the STAR (Situation, Task, Action, Result) framework to keep them clear, concise, and compelling.

 #### Situation
 - **Set the Stage**: Briefly describe the context — where you were, who was involved, and what made the situation important or challenging.